-Two men are accused of stealing more than $75,000 worth of sports cards from stores in Kentucky and Tennessee.
+Two men are accused of stealing thousands of dollars worth of sports cards from stores in Kentucky and Tennessee.

 A federal grand jury in Kentucky on Thursday indicted Coy Lee Best, 35, of Friendsville, Tennessee, and Thomas Zebulon Kasemeyer, 33, of Blount County, Tennessee, on charges of conspiracy and the interstate transportation of stolen goods with a value of $5,000 or more.